Safeguarding and Safety for Visitors

 To promote a safe environment for students, our selection and recruitment procedure includes all checks on staff and regular volunteers’ suitability, including Disclosure and Barring Service checks, as recommended by Norfolk County Council as governed by current legislation.

-In accordance with our responsibilities under the “Keeping Children Safe in Education “ 2018, we have a Designated Safeguarding Lead, Betsy Fowler, who is a member of the Senior Leadership Team and has received appropriate training for this role (in her absence, her deputy is Charlotte Reed).
+In accordance with our responsibilities under the “Keeping Children Safe in Education “ 2020, we have a Designated Safeguarding Lead, Phillip Wilkinson, who is a member of the Senior Leadership Team and has received appropriate training for this role (in his absence, his deputy is Charlotte Reed).
 It is her responsibility to ensure that all staff in contact with children receives child protection training on a regular basis.

 Occasions do arise when our concern about a student requires us to consult other agencies.
 Whilst we would always aim to work in partnership with parents there may be exceptions to this when concerns are raised for the protection of a child.